jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

 Node / npm's habit of putting dependencies in the `node_modules` subfolder makes our lives a little bit more complicated than other solutions, such as ruby's bundler, that install your dependencies outside the application folder, but we were able to work around that fairly easily with the nested node modules volume trick.

-Finally, we used Docker's multi stage build feature to produce a `Dockerfile` suitable for both development and production.
+Finally, we used Docker's multi-stage build feature to produce a `Dockerfile` suitable for both development and production.
 This simple but powerful feature is useful in a wide variety of situations, and we'll see it again in some future articles.

 My next article in this series will pick up where we left off about testing node.js services in Docker.
 See you then!